Variations on Muchnik's Conditional Complexity Theorem: Muchnik's Theorem and Extractors

 \subsection{Several Conditions and Prefix Extractors}

-In~\cite{muchnik-codes} An.~Muchnik proved also the following generalization of Theorem~\ref{main-theorem}: \begin{theorem} Let $a$, $b$ and $c$ be binary strings, and let $n$, $k$ and $l$ be numbers such that $\KS(a)<n$, $\KS(a|b)<k$ and $\KS(a|c)<l$.
-Then there exist binary strings $p$ and $q$ of length $k$ and $l$ respectively such that one of them is a prefix of the other one and all the conditional complexities $\KS(a|p,b)$, $\KS(a|q,c)$, $\KS(p|a)$, $\KS(q|a)$ are of order $O(\log n)$. \end{theorem} This theorem is quite non-trivial: indeed, it says that information about $a$ that is missing in $b$ and $c$ can be represented by two strings such that one is a prefix of the other (though $b$ and $c$ could be totally unrelated).
-It implies also that for every three strings $a,b,c$ of length at most $n$ the minimal length of a program that transforms $b$ to $a$ and at the same time transforms $c$ to $a$ is at most $\max\{\KS(a|b),\KS(a|c)\}+O(\log n)$.
+In~\cite{muchnik-codes} An.~Muchnik proved also the following generalization of Theorem~\ref{main-theorem}: \begin{theorem} Let $a$, $b$ and $c$ be binary strings, and let $n$, $k$ and $l$ be numbers such that $\KS(a)<n$, $\KS(a\mmid b)<k$ and $\KS(a\mmid c)<l$.
+Then there exist binary strings $p$ and $q$ of length $k$ and $l$ respectively such that one of them is a prefix of the other one and all the conditional complexities $\KS(a\mmid p,b)$, $\KS(a\mmid q,c)$, $\KS(p\mmid a)$, $\KS(q\mmid a)$ are of order $O(\log n)$. \end{theorem} This theorem is quite non-trivial: indeed, it says that information about $a$ that is missing in $b$ and $c$ can be represented by two strings such that one is a prefix of the other, even if $b$ and $c$ are completely unrelated.
+It implies also that for every three strings $a,b,c$ of length less than $n$, the minimal length of a program that transforms $b$ to $a$ and at the same time transforms $c$ to $a$ is at most $\max\{\KS(a\mmid b),\KS(a\mmid c)\}+O(\log n)$.

 In fact a similar statement can be proven not only for two but for many (even for $\poly(n)$) conditions.
 For the sake of brevity we consider only the statement with two conditions.